facuellarg/balance/readme.md

 }
 ```

 This will execute the program and send an email with the balance information to the user set in the body.
-The balance will be make using the file specified.
+The balance will be build it using the file specified.

 ## Missing